-The squat is a dynamic strength training exercise that requires several muscles in your upper and lower body to work together simultaneously.
+As a dynamic strength training exercise, squats require several muscles in your upper and lower body to work together simultaneously.

 Many of these muscles help power you through daily tasks such as walking, climbing stairs, bending, or carrying heavy loads.
 They also help you perform athletic-related activities.